 Prepare a 12-cup muffin tin by spraying it generously with cooking spray, a floured baking spray or use muffin liners.
 Divide the batter between the 12 cups.

 Evenly sprinkle the streusel topping over the 12 muffins.

 Bake for 5 minutes at 450°, then lower oven temperature to 400°.
 Bake for an additional 8-10 minutes or until a toothpick inserted in the middle of each muffin comes out clean.

 Allow muffins to cool in the pan on a wire rack for about 5-10 minutes before gently running a knife around the edges to remove.

-For this recipe, you just want TWO cups of flour, NOT 2 cups plus two additional teaspoons for the apples.
-After you've measured the two cups into a bowl, just place two teaspoons into a second bowl to toss with the apples.
+For this recipe, you just want ONE and A HALF cups of flour, NOT 1 1/2 cups PLUS two additional teaspoons for the apples.
+After you've measured the one and a half cups into a bowl, just place two teaspoons into a second bowl to toss with the apples.

 Looking for more great recipe ideas to go along with your Apple Streusel Muffins?
 Try these:

 This is a sponsored conversation written by me on behalf of Shamrock Farms.
 The opinions and text are all mine.